 Your written review is to be sent to the student (add the supervisor as CC) and to the address email@example.com.
-The official requirement is at least 24 hours before the defense, but we recommend sending it at least 48 hours before.
+You are required to send the written review at least 48 hours before the defense.
 The earlier, the better.
 This way the student has time to research your questions for the defense and recover from the shock.

 Communicating with the Author